flofriday/Moose/README.md

 - [ ] Objects, classes and inheritance
 - [ ] Extending classes and indexing

+## TODO
+- [ ] Implement class property assignment and usage
+- [ ] Implement class method call
+- [ ] Implement return of functions (at the moment functions are note considered as value (only for typechecking)
+    - This is because we only consider variables not functions or operators

 ## Types

 There are only 4 built in types in Moose: `Int, Float, String, Bool`